99designs/gqlgen-workshop/README.md

 ## Setup

-For this workshop you will need:
+For this workshop you will ideally have:
-- Go 1.9
+- Go 1.9 installed
 - A `$GOPATH` setup in your environment
 - `$GOTPATH/bin/` in your `$PATH`
 - Run `gofmt` on save